 Engagement Rate is far more in-depth than Bounce Rate, giving you a clearer picture of your analytics and how well your website is doing.
 Bounce Rate used to include anyone who visited your website or app, no matter how long they stayed on it.
 It also didn’t indicate whether or not these visitors were interacting with your app or webpage.

 Bounce Rate in GA4, though, is slightly different.
-It acts as the inverse of Engagement Rate, showcasing the percentage of sessions that weren’t engaged sessions.
+It acts as the inverse of the Engagement Rate, showcasing the percentage of sessions that weren’t engaged sessions.